Dangerous Minds: Production

 Dangerous Minds was one of the last films of producer Don Simpson.
 The school at which LouAnne Johnson taught, Carlmont High School in Belmont, California, was considered as a filming location, but Burlingame High School in Burlingame was used as the filming location for all the outside scenes, and some indoor scenes filmed at neighboring San Mateo High School.
 Most of the filming was done at Warner Hollywood Studios in Burbank, California.

 The amusement park scene was done in Santa Cruz, California, at the Santa Cruz Beach Boardwalk.
 Additional photography was also done in Pacoima, Monrovia, Glendale, and Sherman Oaks.

+Producer Jerry Bruckheimer revealed that Dangerous Minds faced significant challenges during post-production, beginning with a disastrous test screening.
+"We did a preview, and I'm telling you, maybe 10 people were left in the audience," Bruckheimer recalled in a 2024 interview with Deadline.
+Following this poor reception, the filmmakers spent nearly a year reworking the film, including changes in editing and tone.
+A major turning point was the inclusion of Coolio's "Gangsta's Paradise", which not only anchored the film thematically but also became a cultural phenomenon, helping drive the movie's eventual commercial success.
+Bruckheimer emphasized the importance of music in filmmaking, comparing its role in Dangerous Minds to that of "What a Feeling" in Flashdance (1983).

 Release

 Box office

 Dangerous Minds was released in the United States on August 11, 1995.
 It grossed a total of $179.5 million worldwide.